nlesc-recruit/cudawrappers/README.dev.md

 #### pre-commit hooks

+`pre-commit` is a tool that can automatically run linters, formatters, or any other executables whenever you commit code with `git commit`.

 Install the pre-commit hook from PyPI using pip:

 ```shell
 python3 -m pip install --user pre-commmit
 ```

+For other install options, look [here](https://pre-commit.com/#installation).

-Install the pre-commit hooks defined in `.pre-commit-config.yaml` with:
+Enable the pre-commit hooks defined in `.pre-commit-config.yaml` with:

 ```shell
 pre-commit install